sonnynomnom/codecademy-keyboard-shortcuts/README.md

 This page lists keyboard shortcuts for [Codecademy](https://www.codecademy.com) that I find valuable and use a lot.
 Feel free to fork the page and add your own favorites.
 Pull Requests welcome!

-This list is by no means meant to be a complete listing of every available shortcut.
-It simply lists the shortcuts that I use on a regular basis.

 ## General

 Some general keyboard shortcuts that I use frequently.